 - Break up mirrors and use them to decorate plant pots, or set them into cement as shiny mosaic tiles in your garden.
-You could use old bathroom or kitchen tiles in a similar way.
+You could use an old bathroom or kitchen tiles similarly.

 - Excess lumber and wood can be used for building projects such as a birdhouse or vegetable planters.

 - Sinks and tubs can be up-cycled and used as plant pots in the garden.

 What you can’t use yourself may be useful to someone else.
 It’s definitely true that “one man’s junk is another man’s treasure”.
 Before you condemn something to the junkyard, try putting it on CraigsList or Freecycle.
 You might even get a few dollars for your unwanted goods!

 Recycle your home renovation scraps